-During the 2021-2022 academic year, New York Institute of Technology handed out 17 bachelor's degrees in radio, television & digital communication.
-This is an increase of 21% over the previous year when 14 degrees were handed out.
+For the most recent IPEDS reporting year, New York Institute of Technology handed out 7 bachelor’s degrees in radio, tv & digital communication.

 | In State | Out of State | |